lonelydev/caloohpay-web/TEST_ISSUES.md

 - No verification that authOptions were properly exported

 **Fix Applied**:
-Created comprehensive test suite at `src/app/api/auth/[...nextauth]/__tests__/route.test.ts` with 12 tests covering:
+Created comprehensive test suite at `src/app/api/auth/[...nextauth]/__tests__/route.test.ts` with 9 tests covering:

-- GET and POST handler exports verification
 - NextAuth initialization with authOptions
 - Handler configuration and Next.js App Router compatibility
+- GET and POST handler exports and signatures
 - Integration with OAuth and Credentials providers
 - Error handling and environment variable management
-- Proper module loading and initialization

 **Result**: Achieved 100% code coverage (statements, branches, functions, lines) for the NextAuth route handler.